webbben/caius/docs/dev-journal.md

+# 6/17/2025

+Ran performance tests on the deepseek-coder models, and wow... they are fast.
+Deepseek-coder:1.3b ran in only 500 ms on average for the 200 line sample javascript file, which blows the other models out of the water.
+The description it gives seems perfectly fine, and is even more succinct which probably is better anyway; when generating a description for a whole directory/project, it just feeds a list of all the files and their descriptions to an LLM so more succinct descriptions is preferable in that case.

+I think for now, deepseek-coder:1.3b is going to be the new default LLM for file analysis.
+And perhaps the larger parameter one for larger files?
+Not sure how parameter count plays into handling larger file sizes, etc yet.

 # 6/16/2025

 Today I added some metrics tools for measuring performance of the different LLMs.
 One of the bottlenecks I've run into is performance, since it can take quite a long time to analyze large directories that have 20, 50, 80 etc files.
 So, I decided to build out a system that will automatically track the average execution times of each function that uses LLMs, and every LLM call itself.